-1.1 The purpose of this report is to provide the Cabinet with a copy of the Wolverhampton Safeguarding Children Board's (WSCB) Annual Report and Executive Summary (Appendix 1 & Appendix 2), to inform the Board of safeguarding activity 2014/2015 and to present the Board with progress made against the priorities for 2013-16.
-The Annual Report is agreed by the WSCB and provides an overview of how partners have discharged their safeguarding responsibilities over the preceding year.
+1.1 The purpose of this report is to provide the scrutiny panel with a copy of the Wolverhampton Safeguarding Children Board's (WSCB) Annual Report and Executive Summary (Appendix 1 and Appendix 2).
+The report informs the Panel of the safeguarding activity during the reporting period; 2014/2015 and the progress made against the business priorities for 2013-16.

+The Annual Report was agreed by WSCB and provides an overview of how partners have discharged their safeguarding responsibilities over the preceding year.